epfl-si/meteor-accounts-oidc/README.md

 Note that `epfl:accounts-oidc` does not check the [JWKS signature](https://datatracker.ietf.org/doc/html/rfc7517) on said JWT token, because it doesn't need to.
-Read up on that, as well as the API that lets you alter the aforementioned default behavior, in the JSDoc comments inside `index.ts` in the module's source code.
+Read up on that, as well as on how to alter the aforementioned default behavior, in the [API documentation](api/API.md#getuserservicedata).

 Additionally, Meteor's `accounts-base` provides support for setting fields when a user is first created. `epfl:accounts-oidc` uses that to